PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_networks.md

 Once we know which genes each transcription factor regulates, we can consolidate this information into a **transcription factor network**.
 The nodes in the network represent an organism's proteins, and we connect *X* to *Y* with an edge if *X* is a transcription factor that regulates the expression of protein *Y*.
 Any node can have an edge leading into it, but only a transcription factor can have an edge leaving it.

 The figure below shows a portion of the transcription factor network for *Escherichia coli*, the workhorse model organism of bacterial studies.
 Even though *E. coli* is a bacterium, we will be able to draw powerful conclusions about gene regulation from its transcription factor network.
+The true network is much larger, consisting of thousands of genes and over 250 transcription factors, and we will need to analyze it computationally to draw these conclusions.

+Note that the edges in the *E. coli* transcription factor network below are colored red or green.
+An edge connecting *X* to *Y* is colored green if *X* upregulates *Y*, and it is colored red if *X* downregulates *Y*.
+(Alternatively, we could label the edges with a "+" or "-".)

 ![image-center](../assets/images/e_coli_tf_network.jpeg){: .align-center}
-A subset of the *E. coli* transcription factor network.
+A subset of the *E. coli* transcription factor network.[^eColiNetwork] An edge from *X* to *Y* denotes that *X* is a transcription factor that regulates *Y*.
+Edges corresponding to upregulation are colored green, and edges corresponding to downregulation are colored red.
 Click [here](downloads/e_coli_tf_network.jpeg) to zoom in on this network.
-The full network is available from Samal & Jain 2008.[^eColiNetwork]
 {: style="text-align: center; font-size: medium;"}

-**STOP:** Do you notice anything interesting about the *E. coli* transcription factor network?
+**STOP:** Click on the [expanded view](downloads/e_coli_tf_network.jpeg) of the transcription factor network in the figure above.
+Do you notice anything interesting about this network?
 {: .notice--primary}

-Note also that the edges in the *E. coli* transcription factor network are colored red or green.
-An edge connecting *X* to *Y* is colored green if *X* upregulates *Y*, and it is colored red if *X* downregulates *Y*.
-(Alternatively, we could label the edges with a "+" or "-", respectively.)

-**STOP:** How to you think that researchers measure whether a transcription factor upregulates or downregulates a given gene?
-{: .notice--primary}

 ## Autoregulation

-Because of the size and complexity of the *E. coli* transcription factor network, we will need to analyze it computationally to draw rigorous conclusions about the network's structure.
-However, we do note that the network does seem to have a large number of **loops**, or edges that connect a node to itself.
+The *E. coli* transcription factor network seems to have a surprising number of **loops**, or edges that connect a node to itself.
 It is worth pausing for a moment to consider the implications of a loop in a transcription factor network.
 What does it even mean for a transcription factor regulate itself?

-A transcription factor is a protein, which means that by the Central Dogma of Molecular Biology, the transcription factor is produced as the result of transcription and then translation of a gene appearing in an organism's DNA.
-In a process called **autoregulation**, the transcription factor protein then binds to the DNA in the upstream region of the gene encoding the *same* transcription factor.
-This type of **feedback** is a beautiful feature of this biological system.
+A transcription factor is a protein, which means that because of the Central Dogma of Molecular Biology, the transcription factor is produced as the result of transcription and translation of a gene appearing in an organism's DNA.
+In **autoregulation**, illustrated in the figure below, the transcription factor protein then binds to the DNA in the upstream region of the gene encoding the *same* transcription factor.
+This type of **feedback** is a beautiful and surprising feature of a simple biological system.

 ![image-center](../assets/images/autoregulation_example.png){: .align-center}
-Here, the "Protein" represents the transcription factor binding the the DNA, represented by "Gene".
-We can see that same gene is responsible for production of the very same protein[^auto]
+A simplified illustration of autoregulation.
+"Protein" labels the transcription factor binding factor protein, which binds to the DNA encoding this transcription factor, labeled by "Gene".[^auto]
-{: style="text-align: center;"}
+{: style="text-align: center; font-size: medium;"}

 The presence of transcription factor autoregulation leads us to ask two questions.
-First, how can we show that the number of loops in the transcription factor network for *E. coli* is significantly large?
-And second, if this is the case, then why is autoregulation common?
-Put another way, why would a transcription factor have evolved to regulate its *own* transcription?
+First, how can we argue rigorously that the number of loops in a transcription factor network is "surprisingly large"?
+And second, if this is the case, then why is autoregulation so common?
+That is, why would a transcription factor have evolved to regulate its *own* transcription?

 [Next lesson](nar){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}